nathanl/authority/README.markdown

                                |                                     # calls `default`...
                                v
         AdminAuthorizer.default(:creatable, current_user)            # *You define this method.*
-                                                                     # If you don't, the one inherited
+                                                                     # If you don't, it will use the one
-                                                                     # from Authority::Authorizer just
+                                                                     # inherited from ApplicationAuthorizer.
-                                                                     # returns false.
+                                                                     # (Its parent, Authority::Authorizer,
+                                                                     # defines the method as `return false`.)

 If the answer is `false` and the original caller was a controller, this is treated as a `SecurityViolation`.
 If it was a view, maybe you just don't show a link.